arkency/posts/posts/2016-07-22-two-dimensions-of-a-rails-developers-growth.md

 ---
-title: "Two dimensions of a Rails developer's growth"
 created_at: 2016-07-22 19:53:41 +0200
 publish: true
 tags: [ 'rails', 'architecture' ]
 author: Andrzej Krzywda
 ---

+# Two dimensions of a Rails developer's growth

 Yesterday I was contacted by a developer through our [Post Rails Book Bundle](http://www.railsbookbundle.com) intercom.
 He wasn't sure about whether the bundle is right to him.
 I quickly jumped to a phone call (how old-school!) with him and it turned into a very interesting discussion!